Buffet Splitting His Class B Shares

 “I’m not big on stock splits.
 But by having this split, it enables anybody that has as little as one share of BNSF to opt for the tax-free exchange… So those small shareholders can have exactly the same availability that otherwise would only have been available to a big shareholder.”

+So what?
 Well in my opinion this is good news for option sellers.
 Why?
 Because Berkshire is a good stable stock.
 Not volatile and now well priced to sell options on.
 I am going to be keeping an eye on this one.
 Who knows?
 It might become on of my favorite stocks to do income strategies on.
 Time will tell.

 Good idea but you are not going to collect much premium by selling puts on Berkshire.